InigoValentin/ObJS/README.md

 ##### Rotate the object #####

-You can rotate the object by dragging it with the mouse.
+You can rotate the object by dragging it with the mouse or your finger in a touch screen.
 Also, you can apply rotation programatically:

 ```javascript
 myObJS.rotateX(-1); //Rotate along the X edge to the left